Skip to main content

 Run following command to uninstall the bundled drivers:

-dnf module remove nvidia-driver:550
+dnf module remove nvidia-driver:570-open

 Note that GPU processing won't work until new drivers are installed.
 Installation of the new drivers is out of the scope of this document.